loganripplinger/mtpb/README.md

 This will spawn a bot that will attempt to join the room.
 You can spawn as many bots to join the room as you'd like by submitting the room code again.

 **All data currently prints out to the console and will not be sent to the website.**

+## Legal
+Free to use if you are not earning money while using.
+Contact for commercial / business / non-profit license.